NewsFootballSports

 Wrexham pushed hard for a goal against the Premier League opposition, but Chelsea replied via Connor Gallagher’s third goal with nine minutes remaining to put the game away.
 Christopher Nkunku added a fourth with seconds remaining in regulation, and then Ben Chilwell scored the fifth with the final kick of the game.

-Wrexham, who has won the FA Cup once and just promoted to League Two for this season had many chances but could not convert them.
+Wrexham, who have won the FA Cup once and were just promoted to League Two for this season, had many chances but could not convert them.

 Chelsea will now head to Philadelphia to play a Premier League Summer Series match against Brighton & Hove Albion in three days’ time.